giovanni-casonato/GameStart/README.md

 Creators: Giovanni Casonato, Luigi Albano

 The idea:
-Make a website for a company that sells videogames GameStart (yes, the name is as original as the whole project) and link the database from SQL (not in this repo) to the html page.
+Make a website for a company that sells videogames, GameStart (yes, the name is as original as the whole project) and link the database from SQL (not in this repo) to the html page.

 Comments: